Theme

 Agent-Reach is a GitHub project presented around broader platform access for agents across sites such as Reddit, YouTube, GitHub, and other web destinations.

 The repository presents Agent-Reach as a CLI for extending how agents reach external platforms and sources.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is